RosettaCommons/documentation/rosetta_basics/scoring/mhc-energy-tools.md

 ### Scoring Details

 - `--allele_set SET` tells the Predictor to use `SET` as the set of alleles.
- - With Propred, only `test` is allowed, which scores only the DRB1_0101 allele.
-If not specified, the default is to use all alleles specified in the matrix.
+ - With Propred, only `all` or `test` are allowed.
+If using `test`, only the DRB1_0101 allele will be used.
+The default (`--allele_set all`) is to use all alleles specified in the matrix.
- - With NetMHCII, there are three options: `test` will score only the DRB1_0101 allele, and `greenbaum11` (27 alleles) and `paul15` (7 alleles) will use published lists of alleles.  `test` is the default.
+ - With NetMHCII, there are four options: `test` will score only the DRB1_0101 allele, and `greenbaum11` (27 alleles) and `paul15` (7 alleles) will use published lists of alleles.  `all` will use all 61 available alleles.  `test` is the default.
 More alleles takes longer (not a huge issue with a single protein sequence), but may be more accurate.
 - `--alleles ALLELE_LIST` allows you to provide a custom list of alleles to use.
 Not used by default.
 - `--epi_thresh EPI_THRESH` sets the threshold of what constitutes a "hit."
 By default, this is 5.00, which means that the top 5% of binders are considered hits.
 - `--noncanon {error,warn,silent}` allows you to specify the behaviour if a residue other than the 20 canonical AAs is encountered (for example, ligands, non-canonical amino acids, etc.).
 Options are `error` (script will exit), `warn` (a warning will be printed), or `silent`.
 HOW ARE NCAAS DEALT WITH HERE?
 AS CHAIN BREAKS?
 WHAT IS THE DEFAULT BEHAVIOUR?